 However, the program has entered a managed phase.
 While total funding now sits at approximately $7.2 billion, current rebate values for commercial-scale batteries are locked in only until 30 April 2026.

-For businesses where the rebate materially affects project viability, acting before this date preserves access to the most favourable settings.
+For businesses where the rebate is required for project viability, acting before this date is essential.

 TLDR?
 These FAQs Will Help